 Sampling bias due to environmental conditions

-Because we were unable to confirm if radio tag detections were truly live fish and a high percentage of radio were physically recovered (22% of detected tags during microhabitat surveys), we hypothesize that tag antennas became entangled with physical habitat features when fish sought cover resulting in shed tags.
+Because we were unable to confirm if radio tag detections were truly live fish and a high percentage of radio were physically recovered because they were no longer attached to fish (22% of detected tags during microhabitat surveys), we hypothesize that tag antennas became entangled with physical habitat features when fish sought cover resulting in shed tags.
 Predation also likely contributed to the high tag recovery rate.
 Ideally, we would have had a larger sample size of habitat use observations for a more robust analysis and better representation of the population sampled.

 Largely due to environmental conditions microhabitat use surveys were not always feasible during certain times of the winter or in certain sections of the river.
 When the river was not navigable by boat due to surface ice, we were forced to conduct surveys by foot which limited access to only those areas where we had landowner permission.
 Also, river conditions prevented us from collecting all desired metrics (i.e., depth and velocity) at all detected tag locations.